Contents of the document:

 – Disposable napkins are to be used to reduce customer/staff contact.

-– Tables will be deep cleaned after each sitting with longer periods between bookings to allow for a more thorough breakdown and disinfecting process.
+– Tables will be deep cleaned after each sitting and whenever possible have longer periods between bookings to allow for a more thorough breakdown and disinfecting process.

-– Paper towels will be provided for the toilets.
-Hand dryers are now motion-sensitive, so customers do not have to touch anything.
-Bins are provided in all toilets for disposal of towels.
+– Hand dryers are now motion-sensitive, so customers do not have to touch anything.

 Team Health & Wellbeing